Stabroek Market: Construction

-Though the architectural style is elusive, the iron structure and the prominent clock tower is reminiscent of the Victorian era of Great Britain (see British colonization of Guyana for more information).
+The iron structure and the prominent clock tower is reminiscent of the Victorian era of Great Britain (see British colonization of Guyana for more information).

 Market

 The Stabroek Market area is easily the busiest such place in the city, always bustling with people and activity.
 It is a central hub for taxis and "minibuses", and also for ferries that transport people and goods from all towns and villages along the Demerara River.

 Stabroek Market is widely known as the biggest market location in Guyana, where many sellers go to make a living.
 The market has attracted a great variety of business owners, whose wares range from jewelry to clothes to produce.
 Stabroek Market is filled with customers every day and is known for its clock located at the top of the building.

 Stabroek Market is located in the middle of what Guyanese people call "Town", where many other major businesses surround its tall and recognized building.
 Stabroek Market is one of Georgetown's main attractions and is renowned throughout Guyana.